CakeDC/cakephp-api/README.md

 Documentation
 -------------

-For documentation, as well as tutorials, see the [Docs](docs/home.md) directory of this repository.
+For documentation, see the [Docs](docs/index.md) directory of this repository.

 Support
 -------